-STUDENT'S NAME DATE HEALTHCARE PROVIDER'S NAME STUDENT'S DIAGNOSIS TO THE HEALTHCARE PROVIDER: Please be advised the responsibilities upon returning to school may include, but no om and clinical coping with stressors inherent in the student health of sitting in student desks for up to six hours with limit using normal body mechanics in positioning and wo and equipment weighing five pounds or more lifting patients exposure to diagnosed and undiagnosed viral and be CPR ted, scheduled breaks orking with patients, an d moving and lifting supplies I, therefore, RELEASE(Student Name) to classroom and clinical (Student Name) responsibilities with NO SOME limitations/impedir nents.
-LIMITATIONS/IMPEDIMENTS MUST BE LISTED HERE TYPE D DURATION I, therefore, DO NOT RELEASE(Student Name) to classroom and clinical responsibilities at this time.
-COMMENTS: Physician's Signature Date Telephone
+STUDENT'S NAME DATE HEALTHCARE PROVIDER'S NAME STUDENT'S DIAGNOSIS TO THE HEALTHCARE PROVIDER: Please be advised responsibilities upon returning to school may include, but 1) coping with stressors inherent in the student heal 2) sitting in student desks for up to six hours with lit 3) using normal body mechanics in positioning and and equipment weighing five pounds or more t not be limited to: th care professional's role 4) lifting patients 5) exposure to diagnosed and undiagnosed viral and 6) CPR d bacterial infections I, therefore, RELEASE(Student Name) to classroom and clinical (Student Name) responsibilities with NO SOME limitations/impe ediments.
+LIMITATIONS/IMPEDIMENTS MUST BE LISTED HE TYPE EXPECTED DURATION I, therefore, DO NOT RELEASE(Student Nam to classroom and clinica responsibilities at this time. ie) COMMENTS: Physician's Signature Date Telephone